 Market Drayton Foodbank gets £1,000 boost from town council

-Market Drayton Town Council has handed £1,000 to the town's food bank to support the work they are doing during the coronavirus pandemic.
+Market Drayton Town Council has handed £1,000 to the town's foodbank to support the work it is doing during the coronavirus pandemic.

 The town council has shut its buildings to the public but staff are still working.